HomeSpan/HomeSpan/docs/Pixels.md

   * equivalent to `return(Color().HSV(h,s,v,w));`
   * example: `Pixel::Color c[]={Pixel::HSV(120,100,100),Pixel::HSV(60,100,100),Pixel::HSV(0,100,100)};` to create a red-yellow-green traffic light pattern

-Finally, the **Pixel** class supports these two lesser-used methods:
+Finally, the **Pixel** class supports these two additional, but rarely-needed, methods:

 * `int getPin()`

-  * returns the pin number (or -1 if the instantiation failed due to lack of resources - see below)
+  * returns the pin number, or -1 if the instantiation failed due to lack of resources

 * `void setTiming(float high0, float low0, float high1, float low1, uint32_t lowReset)`

   * the default timing parameters used by the **Pixel** class to generate the "data" signal needed to set the colors of an RGB LED device should work with most commercial products based on SK6812 or WS2812 driver chips.
-Use this method if you need to override the class defaults and replace them with your own timing parameters, where
+Use this method **ONLY** if you need to override the class defaults and replace them with your own timing parameters, where
     * *high0* and *low0* specify the duration (in microseconds) of the high phase and low phase for a pulse encoding a zero-bit;
     * *high1* and *low1* specify the duration (in microseconds) of the high phase and low phase for a pulse encoding a one-bit; and
     * *lowReset* specifies the delay (in microseconds) representing the end of a pulse stream